Here's why Covid-19 numbers keep gradually improving. (Hint: It's not widespread vaccinations)

 After widespread holiday gatherings and travel, the US shattered its records for daily new infections, hospitalizations and deaths in early January.

 Since then, Covid-19 cases and hospitalizations have gradually dropped.
-But the number of Americans dying from Covid-19 every day remains painfully high.
+Doctors say there are several reasons why:

+"One, we came off of really high numbers from the holidays," said Dr. Ashish Jha, dean of the Brown University School of Public Health.

+"Second, there is pretty good evidence that people are doing a better job of social distancing and mask wearing," he said.

 The seven-day average of daily new cases is now 90,416 -- down from a peak of about 250,000 in early January, according to Johns Hopkins University.